reactjs/react.dev/content/blog/2018-09-10-introducing-the-react-profiler.md

 ### Flame chart

 The flame chart view represents the state of your application for a particular commit.
-Each bar in the chart represents a React component (e.g. `App`, `Nav`) and the color of the bar represents how long that component took to render.
+Each bar in the chart represents a React component (e.g. `App`, `Nav`).
+The size and color of the bar represents how long it took to render the component and its children.
+(The width of a bar represents how much time was spent _when the component last rendered_ and the color represents how much time was spent _as part of the current commit_.)

 ![Example flame chart](../images/blog/introducing-the-react-profiler/flame-chart.png)

 > Note:
 >
+> The width of a bar indicates how long it took to render the component (and its children) when they last rendered.
+> If the component did not re-render as part of this commit, the time represents a previous render.
+> The wider a component is, the longer it took to render.
+>
-> The color of a bar indicates how long that commit took to render in the selected commit.
+> The color of a bar indicates how long the component (and its children) took to render in the selected commit.
 > Yellow components took more time, blue components took less time, and gray components did not render at all during this commit.

 For example, the commit shown above took a total of 18.4ms to render.